 Promoters sought his services well into the late ‘60s and early ‘70s, but where perhaps Black Shadow would have continued headlining events, Blue Demon’s popularity soared and took his place.

-Along with El Santo, Blue Demon is inarguably the second most famous luchador of all time and seamlessly ingrained in Mexico’s rich pop culture, unlike Black Shadow.
+Along with El Santo, Blue Demon is inarguably the second most famous luchador of all time and is seamlessly ingrained in Mexico’s rich pop culture, unlike Black Shadow.
 In third place, many fans place Huracán Ramírez, Mil Máscaras, and even Rayo de Jalisco.

 Whereas Black Shadow indeed continued to obtain movie roles, but when appearing with the “big two,” he mostly only got small parts, even sometimes overdubbing Blue Demon’s voice as he had damaged his vocal cords and was unable to voice his character in many movies.